tauself/tauself.github.io/README.md

 -Transforming systems with integer states to allow for fractional states to optimize bureaucracy.

 -An alphabet/dictionary of flow topologies.
+Analysis of how tuple sequences of bits relate to parity, lateral color, magnitude.
+Analysis of systems that relate intricacies and richness of lateral color to processes which truncated relate to magnitude.

 -Logic modules for functions starting with digital logic, but giving consideration to the relationship between parity and infinity, particularly in regard to complex numbers.